[?] Subscribe To This Site

 Quilt Sizes

-How To Choose The Best Quilt Sizes To Make
+How To Choose The Best Size

-Quilt sizes vary greatly depending on whether you want your quilt to have a drop over three sides of the bed or not.
 Also do you want your quilt to tuck under the pillow or go over the pillow?
-There is no right or wrong size when selecting quilt sizes, just personal choice.
+There is no right or wrong size when selecting the size for your quilt, just personal choice.
 One quilt that I made for a single bed (with a drop on three sides), I gave to a friend and she uses it on her queen bed.
 It looks great!!

 If you are having trouble deciding what size to make your quilt, take into consideration the following factors: